-It's 2018 and the decreasing cost of consumer/prosumer camera equipment and editing software is blurring the lines between amateur photography and professional photography.
+The decreasing cost of consumer/prosumer camera equipment and editing software is blurring the lines between amateur photography and professional photography.

-Weddings are fast paced & stressful, the light is constantly changing throughout the day - as is the weather and there may be a long list of group shots to get through before dinner which has just been pushed forward 30 minutes so there's now only 10 minutes to do them and everyone has disappeared.
-It's definitely not a job for the faint-hearted.
+Weddings are fast paced & stressful, the light is constantly changing throughout the day - as is the weather and there may be a long list of group shots to get through before dinner which has just been pushed forward 30 minutes so there's now only 10 minutes to do them and everyone has suddenly disappeared.
+Wedding photography is definitely not a job for the faint-hearted.

-If somebody handed you a pen and notebook and asked you to write a novel like Rowling, could you?
+If somebody handed you a pen and notebook and asked you to write a novel like JK Rowling, could you?
 If you were given a paintbrush and canvas could you paint like Van Gough?
 If you had the best lobster and caviar, would you be able to create a Michelin star meal?

 Just because the tools are there and more accessible than ever, doesn’t mean that the person behind the lens knows what they are doing.
 And even if they do know what they are doing they will probably not have the experience of shooting a wedding first hand nor will they appreciate the responsibility or the pressure that is on their shoulders to get it right first time, because there are no second chances at weddings.
 It's clichéd but it's true - the memories will fade but your photographs will last generations and there's no going back to repeat the day if the photos end up ruined.

 When you invest in a full time professional wedding photographer to shoot your day, you will be reassured that this is their sole profession.
 It's their life.
 They will be insured, they will have back up equipment and back up back up equipment.
 They will (hopefully) shoot to dual card slots and have enough batteries to sink a battleship.
 They will have no day job to contend with, they will have plenty of experience being the main wedding photographer at different locations and they will have processes in place for backing up your images and storing them as well as taking care of your personal data safely.